WidowMaker Heart Attack Damage is Reduced by Cannabis in Your Blood

 Recounting his tale on The Late Show, with Stephen Colbert, Smith said, “I honestly thought I was too high.
 I’d smoked a bunch of weed that day because I was doing the show and then I smoked a joint right before the show and then I got off stage and all of a sudden I had a heart attack.”

-His doctor told him, “That joint saved your life.”
-Before Smith went under, the doctor told him not to worry because he would be one of the 20% that made it out alive.
+His doctor told him, “That joint saved your life”.
+Before Smith went under, the doctor told him not to worry.
+He would be one of the 20% that made it out alive.
 And Smith was, thanks to physician skill and cannabis.

 What Happens When You Have a Heart Attack?